isantop/repolib/apt-manage-spec.rst

 The --remove-option option attempts to remove the given option or options from the source.
 If a given option isn't added to the source, it is ignored.

---option
-^^^^^^^^

-the --option option attempts to set the options for the source to the given option or options as well as values.
-It is the same as removing all options from the source and then adding the specified options.

 list
 ----